-CO1 Defining about the observed properties of physical systems that comprise the known universe.
-CO2 Demonstrate their ability to read, understand, and critically analyze the to K5 astronomical/physical concepts to CO3 Applying their physics and mathematical skills to problems in the areas of K K planetary science.
+CO1 Defining about the observed properties of physical systems that comprise the known universe. \ \ CO2 Demonstrate their ability to read, understand, and critically analyze 3 the astronomical/physical concepts 5 CO3 Applying their physics and mathematical skills to problems in the $ \Xi $ areas of planetary science.
 CO4 Analyzing for valid scientific conclusions and communicate those conclusions in a clear and articulate manner.
 CO5 Demonstrating eclipse of moon